 How to get the right size shirt

-When you’re buying a shirt online, take a few moments to check your dimensions against those of the shirt you’re thinking of buying – you can always check our sizes using our handy size guide which shows you how all our clothes measure up.
+When buying men’s shirts online, take a few moments to check your dimensions against those of the shirt you’re thinking of buying.
+You can always check our sizes using our handy size guide which shows you how all our clothes measure up.

 Measure the circumference of your neck where a shirt collar would rest, then move down to your sleeves.
 This measurement is different from the one you took for your jacket – this time you need to take the tape from the mid point at the base of your neck, over the top of your shoulder and down your arm to your wrist.